rancher/docs/content/rancher/v2.x/en/v1.6-migration/get-started/_index.md

 - [Kubernetes Install]({{< baseurl >}}/rancher/v2.x/en/installation/k8s-install/)

-    For production environments where your user base requires constant access to your cluster, we recommend installing Rancher in a high availability (HA) configuration.
+    For production environments where your user base requires constant access to your cluster, we recommend installing Rancher in a high availability Kubernetes installation.
 This installation procedure provisions a three-node cluster and installs Rancher on each node using a Helm chart.

-    >**Important Difference:** Although you could install Rancher v1.6 in an HA configuration using an external database and a Docker command on each node, Rancher v2.x in an HA configuration requires an existing Kubernetes cluster.
+    >**Important Difference:** Although you could install Rancher v1.6 in a high-availability Kubernetes configuration using an external database and a Docker command on each node, Rancher v2.x in a Kubernetes install requires an existing Kubernetes cluster.
 Review [Kubernetes Install]({{< baseurl >}}/rancher/v2.x/en/installation/k8s-install/) for full requirements.

 ## B. Configure Authentication